greg-martinez44/write2audiobook/docs/user-guide/download-scripts.md

 ## Download the scripts

-Clone the [Write2Audiobook GitHub repository][1] to download the scripts to your computer:
+Clone the [Write2Audiobook GitHub repository][1] to download the scripts:

 1. Open a terminal window.

-    * If you use Windows, open a Command Prompt window.

 1. Run the following command to clone the repository:

     ```command